Konami33/Docker-Networking-Concepts/connecting-container-with-host.md

-# Connecting a container to host using virtual Ethernet cable
+# Connecting a custom namespace to host using virtual Ethernet cable

-Connecting a container to a host using a virtual Ethernet cable provides a seamless and efficient means of facilitating network communication between containerized applications and the underlying host system
+Connecting a namespace to a host using a virtual Ethernet cable provides a seamless and efficient means of facilitating network communication between the namespace and the underlying host system.

 ![alt text](./images/ns1.png)

-## What is a virtual Ethernet cable?
+# What is a virtual Ethernet cable?

 A virtual Ethernet cable or a `veth cable`, more commonly known as a veth pair or a virtual Ethernet pair, is a type of virtual network interface in Linux.
 It consists of two interconnected virtual Ethernet interfaces that behave like the ends of a physical Ethernet cable and creates a direct, low-latency link between a container and the host system's network stack.